tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 High Priority
 - <b>~~LPs separation (no concatenation)~~</b>
 - <b>~~Change the implementation for 10 classes (MNIST)~~</b>
+- <b>~~Experiment on CNN models~~</b>
-- <b>Investigate whether most of adversarial samples fall into the same provenance (running).
+- <b>(Wokring) Investigate whether most of adversarial samples fall into the same provenance.
 If it is the case, maybe we can remove the provenance where adversarial samples are potential to match -> draw a graph to demonstrate the result</b>
-- Experiment on CNN models
 - Experiment on widely-adopted models
 - Store part of trained models as 'h5' format to preserve reproducibility